-Although marriage annulments are rare in Arizona, the procedure is still available when the necessary legal grounds exist.
+Although annulment of Arizona marriage is rare, the procedure is still available when the necessary legal grounds exist.
 Just know that most couples file for divorce because annulment is not an option for them.

 The legal theory behind annulment is that the marriage was not valid from the very beginning, which means a legal marriage never existed.
 Annulment returns the person’s status to single, having never been lawfully married in the first place.
 A couple could live together for years and hold themselves out as husband and wife, yet not be.